What are the Factors to Consider When Choosing a Power Bank?

 There is a series of fasting charging technology like QC2.0 / QC3.0 / PE+ / VOOC / SCP / FCP / Dash / PD developed by different factories.
 They seem like something complex but actually, the theory is simple.
 There are only 2 ways to increase charging speed - increase current or increase voltage.

 You can check the charging specifications (always printed on the plug) of your phone to know if it supports any quick charge technology.
 If the output is 9V or 12V, it obviously supports increasing voltage, like QC 2.0 / 3.0.
 Once the output displays 3A, 4A or 5A, it supports increasing current.
 If it only shows 5V2A or 5V1A, then I am afraid the device doesn’t support any quick charge technology.
 Now you have a clear idea about whether your device accepts a fast charge.
-Last but not the least, please make sure you got a compatible cable together with the compatible power bank.
+Last but not least, please make sure you got a compatible cable together with the compatible power bank.

 One more tip, if you are looking for a power bank especially for Apple products, it is better to get power banks that support USB Power Delivery (USB PD), which is a fast charge standard, able to control more watts and deliver more power.

-Battery is the Core
+The battery is the Core

-There are 2 main battery types in power bank market.
+There are 2 main battery types in the power bank market.
 One is Li-polymer battery and the other is lithium-ion (known as 18650) battery.
-Li-polymer batteries are safe and have longer service time (around 500 times).
+Li-polymer batteries are safe and have a longer service time (around 500 times).
 It has a work output conversion rate that is generally 85% -95%.
 The disadvantage is the cost - compared with 18650, the price is double.
 18650 batteries have a relatively lower price.
 They are portable and safe.
 However, 18650 battery possesses a lower output conversion rate between 75% - 90%.
 And the lifetime is shorter - it can only work around 300 times.

 One piece of news is, we can look forward to Lithium iron phosphate batteries and 21700 batteries, which are around the corner of the power bank market.
 Due to their high price and relatively big size, they are mainly serving electric bikes, cars, and lights for now.